 While there are always exceptions, rules of thumb are good starting points for the uninitiated.
 The anatomy of how to build your scenes is captured here within the works of these authors.
 It’s not overbearing, and it’s not highly technical.
 If it’s a bit of a formula, I’m betting that’s exactly what you’re looking for at this point.
 Don’t overthink your creative requirements here.
 Save those for your description and dialogue.

 If you have great ideas, but you struggle with writing, then you’re not in the right place.
 Yet.
-Go take some writing classes, build your chops, join some writing groups, listen to what some of them say (the ones who have published work you respect).
+Go take some writing classes, build your chops, join some writing groups, and listen to what some of them say (the ones who have published work you respect).

 If you consider yourself a competent writer, and you want to share your work with others, you’re in the right place.
 I consider myself a competent writer, and I spent a year reading in my genre and beyond before I started writing.

 Listed here are the books I recommend you read before you begin writing your novel in earnest, maybe interspersed with your target genre reading.
 This is the most practical order, the order I didn’t use, but the order I recommend as the most enlightening.

 Read this one first.
 It’s no good writing a million words and getting there in a hurry if you’re not sure where you’re going.
 This is a great primer on understanding the structure of a novel.
 Presuming you’re writing or in the process or thinking about writing a novel, start here.
 It’s actually not that complex, and the work is full of great examples.
 In fact, read it twice; the lessons will come in handy later.
 Listen to this guy.
 He knows what he’s talking about.

 The 12 Key Pillars of Novel Construction by C. S. Lakin